-Chargeability: SDL is charged based on the gross pay of all payments made by the employer to the employees employed by such employer in the particular time.
-Unlike PAYE the SDL is due and payable by an employer.
+SDL is charged based on the gross emolument of all payments made by the employer to the employees employed by such employer in the particular time (month).
+It is important to understand that SDL is due and payable by an employer.

-The gross emoluments is a sum of amount from salaries, wages, payments in lieu of leave, fees, commissions, bonuses, gratuity, any subsistence travelling, entertainment or other allowance received by employee in respect of employment or service rendered.
+The gross emoluments are a sum of amount from salaries, wages, payments in lieu of leave, fees, commissions, bonuses, gratuity, any subsistence travelling, entertainment or other allowance received by employee in respect of employment or service rendered.

 Who is liable for SDL?

-Any person who employs four or more employees shall pay SDL from gross emoluments.
+Any employer who employs ten or more employees shall pay SDL from gross emoluments.

-- To calculate the actual amount and pay the amount to Commissioners account to the respective Tax Region in which such employer is registered.
+To calculate the amount of the levy and pay the amount to Commissioners account to the respective Tax Region in which such employer is registered.

-- To prepare a monthly return and submit to the TRA office on or before the 7th day of the month following the month of payroll.
+To prepare a monthly return and submit to the TRA office on or before the 7thday of the month following the month of the payroll.